RIPE-NCC/ripe-atlas-sagan/README.md

 ## Changelog

+* 0.1.14
+    * Fixed the deprecation warnings in `DnsResult` to point to the right place.
 * 0.1.13
     * Better handling of `DNSResult` errors
     * Rearranged the way abufs were handled in the `DnsResult` class to make way